mui/mui-x/docs/data/data-grid/components/toolbar/toolbar.md

 # Data Grid - Toolbar component

-<p class="description">The Toolbar component provides a way to add custom controls and functionality to the Data Grid.</p>
+<p class="description">The Toolbar component enables adding custom actions and controls to the data grid.</p>

 {{"demo": "GridToolbar.js"}}

 ## Usage

-Import the `Grid` component.
-See [Grid components](/x/react-data-grid/components/overview/) for details.
+Import `Grid` from the data grid package:

 ```tsx
 import { Grid } from '@mui/x-data-grid';
 ```

-Create a toolbar using the `Grid.Toolbar` component.
+Build a toolbar component using the `Grid.Toolbar` parts:

 ```tsx
 function Toolbar() {